eda-ricercatore/in-memory-nbl/circuit-simulation/normal-in-memory-comp/logic-gates/documentation/xyce-notes.md

 			+ The "-r" command line argument/option cannot override the Xyce netlist [Keiter2022, from Chapter 9 Results Output and Evaluation Options: \S9.1 Control of Results Output: \S9.1.3 Output File Redirection: \S 9.1.3.1 "-r" Output, pp. 160].
 			+ If the ".print sens" statement, ".print homotopy" statement, and the "-o" command line argument/option will have a greater priority over the "-r" command line argument/option, and would prevent usage of the "-r" command line argument/option [Keiter2022, from Chapter 9 Results Output and Evaluation Options: \S9.1 Control of Results Output: \S9.1.3 Output File Redirection: \S 9.1.3.1 "-r" Output, pp. 160].
 				- This is because the ".print sens" statement and the ".print homotopy" statement do not support raw file output in their analysis types.
-				- The set of analysis that can be done by the Xyce circuit simulator is provided in [Keiter2022a, from Chapter 2 Netlist Reference: \S 2.1 Netlist Commands: \S 2.1.31 ".print" (Print output), pp. 126-142].
+				- The ***set of analyses that can be done by the Xyce circuit simulator*** is provided in [Keiter2022a, from Chapter 2 Netlist Reference: \S 2.1 Netlist Commands: \S 2.1.31 ".print" (Print output), pp. 126-142].
 					* AC analysis [Keiter2022a, from Chapter 2 Netlist Reference: \S 2.1 Netlist Commands: \S 2.1.31 ".print" (Print output): \S 2.1.31.1 Print AC Analysis, pp. 134-135].
 					* DC analysis [Keiter2022a, from Chapter 2 Netlist Reference: \S 2.1 Netlist Commands: \S 2.1.31 ".print" (Print output): \S 2.1.31.2 Print DC Analysis, pp. 135].
 					* harmonic balance analysis [Keiter2022a, from Chapter 2 Netlist Reference: \S 2.1 Netlist Commands: \S 2.1.31 ".print" (Print output): \S 2.1.31.3 Print Harmonic Balance Analysis, pp. 136-137].